David Wolman: Books

 The End of Money, published by Da Capo Press in 2012, takes a critical look at cash, from Marco Polo’s fascination with the paper notes he saw circulating in China, to the end of the gold standard.
 Wolman also explores a growing trend of people using cell phones as replacements for both bank branches and cash, and delves into the parallel worlds of counterfeiting and anti-counterfeiting technology.

 Wolman has also published a digital collection of works in Firsthand: A Decade of Reportage.
-His latest book, Aloha Rodeo, will be published by William Morrow in May 2019.
+His latest book, Aloha Rodeo, the story of three Hawaiian cowboys, was published by William Morrow in May 2019.

 Background

 Wolman studied geography and environmental studies at Middlebury College in Vermont.
 During his time at Middlebury, he completed a semester abroad in Samoa with SIT Study Abroad, a division of the School for International Training based in Brattleboro, Vermont.
 He later received his Master of Arts degree in journalism from Stanford University and completed a Fulbright journalism grant in Sapporo, Japan.
 Currently residing in Portland, Oregon, Wolman travels frequently to research topics in science, technology and business.